-Like Riviera Maya, Costa Maya is a tourist area on the Caribbean coast of the Yucatan Peninsula in Mexico. it is located in the state of Quintana Roo.
+Like Riviera Maya, Costa Maya is a tourist area on the Caribbean coast. it is located in the state of Quintana Roo.
 As mentioned above, the boundary isn’t fixed and the answer of where is Riviera Maya vs Costa Maya isn’t always obvious.
 What is clear is that the two tourist areas run into each other and share the same spectacular coast line.
 Since Costa Maya is much further south of Cancun, it is less touristy.
-This can have the advantage of cheaper prices, fewer people and a chance to see a more authentic side of the Yucatan peninsula.
+This can have the advantage of cheaper prices, fewer people and a chance to see a more authentic side of the area.

 Costa Maya tends to refer to the tourist areas south of Tulum all the way to Chetumal in the south, close to the border with Belize.
 Costa Maya is a relatively new ‘invention’.
 In 2001, a new cruise port was opened just north of the small fishing village of Mahahual.
 From then, tourism has sprung up along this section of coastline.

 When you’re booking your trip, be aware that some sights like Chichen Itza are a 3 hr 50 minute drive away from the cruise port.
-I’d recommend putting together a quick itinerary than looking at the maps below before booking where to stay in the Yucatan Peninsula.
+I’d recommend putting together a quick itinerary than looking at the maps below before booking your trip.

 The most popular places to visit in Costa Maya include Sian Ka’an, Mahahual town, Bacalar Lagoon and the Mesoamerican Barrier Reef off the coast of the Costa Maya.

 On this map you can see the best things to do in the Yucatan Peninsula.

 Now we’ve cleared up the geography, here’s a quick guide to the best things to do in Mexico’s Yucatan Peninsula.